joshuaauerbachwatson/remoteBuildAction/README.md

 # Revised source to certain Nimbella remote build actions

+_There will be no further developments in this repo.
+I am now employed by DigitalOcean.
+I will work to get the alternative builder actions in this repo into serverless offerings from DigitalOcean that will replace Nimbella.
+The timetable for that is unclear.
+Meanwhile, if you have a Nimbella account, this code can continue to be useful._

 If you have an account in [Nimbella](https://nimbella.com) you can request to have actions pre-compiled in the runtime container in which they will run.
 This is called _remote build_ and is described [here](https://docs.nimbella.com/building#remote-builds).

 Remote build in each runtime uses an OpenWhisk action with the name `/nimbella/builder/build_<lang>_<version>`.
 The code of these actions is public.
 For example, to retrieve the code for the Swift 5.4 runtime you can use